Violaceous euphonia: Description

-The violaceous euphonia (Euphonia violacea) is a small passerine bird in the true finch family.
+Distribution and habitat

 It is a resident breeder from Trinidad, Tobago and eastern Venezuela south to Paraguay and northeastern Argentina.
 The bird's range in northern Brazil is the lower portion of the Amazon Basin and the adjacent Tocantins River drainage, with its northwestern limits from Brazil and the Guyanas, the eastern banks of the Orinoco River drainage in central Venezuela.

 It occurs in forests, second growth and plantations of cocoa and citrus fruit.
 The ball nest is built on a bank, tree stump or cavity and the normal clutch is four, sometimes three, red-blotched white eggs, which are incubated by the female.